gallandarakhneorg/labmanager/CONTRIBUTING.md

 For injecting initial data in the database, you have to follow the steps:

-* Copy the ZIP file into `./labmanager-2/src/main/resources/data.zip`
+* Copy the ZIP file into the folder specified in the developer YAML configuration `labmanager.init.data-source`
 * Launch the project in Eclipse
 * Wait for successful project launching, and then stop the run.
-* Delete the file `./labmanager-2/src/main/resources/data.zip`
+* Delete the ZIP file

 Now you database contains the based data that is validated by the project development team.